Al-Quds Al-Arabi: History

-Al Quds Al Arabi was founded in 1989 and is based in London.
+Al-Quds Al-Arabi was founded in 1989 and is based in London.
 The paper first came to global attention after Atwan traveled to Afghanistan in 1996 to interview Osama bin Laden.
-Like Al-Jazeera, contacts with terrorist groups such as Al-Qa'ida have consistently stirred attention and controversy in the West toward Atwan and the paper, particularly in the immediate aftermath of 9/11.
+Like Al-Jazeera, contacts with militia groups such as al-Qaeda have consistently stirred attention and controversy in the West toward Atwan and the paper, particularly in the immediate aftermath of 9/11.

 The fatāwā of Osama bin Laden in 1996 were first published by the paper.
 On the fifth anniversary of the 9/11 attacks, Atwan wrote: "The events of 11 September will be remembered as the end of the US empire.
 This is because all empires collapse when they pursue the arrogance of power."
-However, Atwan explicitly condemned terrorist attacks on innocent Western civilians, as he wrote in one of his two books, The Secret History of al Qa'ida: "I do not endorse or in any way support al-Qa'ida's agenda" and "I utterly condemn the attacks on innocent citizens in the West".
+However, Atwan explicitly condemned terrorist attacks on innocent Western civilians, as he wrote in one of his two books, The Secret History of al Qa'ida: "I do not endorse or in any way support al-Qaeda's agenda" and "I utterly condemn the attacks on innocent citizens in the West".

 Atwan unexpectedly left the paper as its chairman and editor-in-chief on 10 July 2013 and Sana Aloul became the editor-in-chief.
 The exact reason for Atwan's sudden departure isn't publicly known, but he stated: "We had on-going and never-ending financial problems whose resolution, ultimately, required political compromises that I was not able to make.
 Sacrificing professional integrity, our independent editorial line and the space we allowed for free comment were red lines I could not cross."